skip to content

 Nuclear lifetimes

 Lifetimes of excited states are important observables of the atomic nucleus.
-With the knowledge of both gamma-ray transition energies and nuclear lifetimes, reduced transition probabilities can be determined.
-These signatures give information on the structure, i.e. the transition's matrix element and the involved nuclear wave functions, as well as the collectivity of the investigated nuclei.
-Different techniques are employed to study a large range of lifetimes: (i) The Doppler-shift attenuation method (DSAM) and (ii) the recoil-distance Doppler shift method (plunger) for short-lived states (~0.1 - 1000 ps) as well as the electronic fast-timing method for longer lifetimes (<100 ns).
-Lifetime measurements with pulsed ion beams allow for the determination of lifetimes in the range of 100 ns up to several seconds.
-Experiments, yielding a variety of lifetimes, are performed at the FN-tandem accelerator of the IKP with dedicated setups to provide access to lifetimes of present interest.
+With the help of gamma transition energies and nuclear lifetimes, reduced transition strengths can be determined.
+These signatures provide information about the structure, i.e. the transition matrix elements and the nuclear wave functions involved, as well as about the collectivity of the nuclei under investigation.
+Different techniques are used to study a wide range of lifetimes: The Doppler shift method (short: DSAM) and the plunger method (also: RDDS) are used for shortest lifetimes (0.1 ps - 1000 ps) while the fast timing method is used for longer lifetimes (<100 ns).
+Lifetime measurements with pulsed ion beams enable the investigation of lifetimes in the range from 100 ns to several seconds.
+Experiments to measure a wide range of lifetimes are carried out at the FN tandem accelerator of the Institute of Nuclear Physics together with specially designed setups.

 Spectroscopy up to high spins and energies